30 Best Things to Do in Portugal: A Complete Guide for 2025

 As you float along the river, enjoy views of rolling hills covered with grapevines and picturesque wine estates.

-Many cruises offer wine tastings, letting you sample the region’s famous wines, including Port and Douro.
+Many cruises offer wine tasting, letting you sample the region’s famous Douro and Port wine.

 The valley’s serene beauty and wine culture create a memorable and relaxing experience for wine lovers and nature enthusiasts.